-SNA (APPC) PRINTING 6 SNA (APPC) PRINTING
+6 SNA (APPC) PRINTING

 If you have not already installed the I-O Configuration or PrintControl utility, please go back to I-O Configuration and PrintControl Installation (see Section 2.2) and do so now.
 Then proceed with the following instructions.
-The section "Retrieving AS/400 Parameters" was added to help you locate the necessary AS/400 parameters to properly configure the I-O Print Server.
+The section "Retrieving AS/400 Parameters" will help you locate the necessary AS/400 parameters to properly configure the I-O Print Server.